ewhuang/simons_mouse/README.md

 ## TCGA Preprocessing

-1. For TCGA data, before anything else, split the TCGA dataset into multiple networks, each corresponding to a specific type of cancer.
+1. Split the TCGA dataset into multiple networks, each corresponding to a specific type of cancer.

     ```bash
-    $ python parse_tcga_dataset.py
+    $ python split_tcga_dataset.py
     ```

 ## Downloading GO annotations